quii/learn-go-with-tests/arrays-and-slices.md

 ```

 A handy side-effect of this is this adds a little type-safety to our code.
 If
-a silly developer adds a new test with `checkSums(t, got, "dave")` the compiler
+a developer mistakenly adds a new test with `checkSums(t, got, "dave")` the compiler
 will stop them in their tracks.

 ```bash